AnayantzinPao/DeepGreenDiagnostics/README.md

 __The accuracy of the network doesn't increase:__ You should take care of the data that you use for feed the neural network, try to follow the examples in the section __About of the neural network__.
 You can try increasing the value of the number of the epoch.
 It is very important that you follow the labels as shown in the past examples.

-##Contact
+## Contact

 For any questions about the system and problem solving

 - Anayantzin Paola López Juárez....... anayantzinp9503@gmail.com

-- Israel Agustin Vargas Monroy.... vargasmonroyisraelagustin@gmail.com
+- Israel Agustin Vargas Monroy....vargasmonroyisraelagustin@gmail.com